“Do IP cameras affect internet speed?”

 Select the Proper Compression Format

 Right off the bat, you should familiarize yourself with the settings of your IP camera and opt for a compression format that will best suit your specific needs.

 For example, if you want to increase your storage, an H.264 format may be a good option for you, as this will reduce the amount of storage space your IP camera requires, and will thus save the IP camera Internet usage.

 Use the Right Resolution

 Another way that you can avoid having an IP camera slow down your network is by choosing a camera that provides the least amount of resolution that you need in order to get the job done.
-See what pixels you’ll need for your camera if you want to identify license plate and people.
+(Click here and follow our senior security expert, Elvia, to see what pixels you’ll need if you want to identify license plate and people.)

 Lower the Frames Per Second